 Remuneration of non-executive directors comprises fees determined having regard to industry practice and the need to obtain appropriately qualified independent persons.
 Fees do not contain any non-monetary elements.
-In response to the financial performance of the company the remuneration of non-executive directors has remained unchanged since 1 January 2010.
+Until recently the financial performance of the company had not justified an increase to the remuneration of non-executive directors.
+For the 2022 financial year non-executive directors received an increase in remuneration for the first time since 1 January 2010.